emanuelvsz/spotify-records-backend/README.md

 ## Description:

-``Spotify Records`` it is a wiki about all the artists on the Spotify platform, there, the user can connect with his Spotify Music account and after that, the most diverse information about his favorite artists will be shown. on the site, it is also possible to stay on top of news about your favorite artists, in addition to closely monitoring their upcoming presentations and releases
+``Spotify Records`` it is a wiki about all the artists on the Spotify platform, there, the user can connect with his Spotify Music account and after that, the most diverse information about his favorite artists will be shown.
+On the site, it is also possible to stay on top of news about your favorite artists, in addition to closely monitoring their upcoming presentations and releases.
+Also, exclusive information of the artist content will be shown

 The back-end of the project will be a REST API that will provide the database data for the front-end.
 The code is made of ``golang`` and using hexagonal architecture for better security and code organization.

 The front-end will be developed in ``React`` with some possible libraries to improve the performance and operation of the application